aiven/devportal/docs/tools/cli/service.rst

     - Information
   * - ``service_name``
     - The name of the service
+  * - ``--fromat``
+    - The format string for output defining the query metrics to retrieve, e.g. `'{calls} {total_time}'`

-**Example:** List the queries for a service named ``pg-demo``.
+**Example:** List the queries for an Aiven for PostgreSQL service named ``pg-demo`` including the query blurb, number of calls and both total and mean execution time.

 ::

-  avn service queries pg-demo
+  avn service queries pg-demo --format '{query},{calls},{total_time},{mean_time}'

 ``avn service queries-reset``
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-Resets service connections/queries statistics for an Aiven for PostgreSQL, Aiven for MySQL or Aiven for Redis service.
+Resets service connections/queries statistics for an Aiven for PostgreSQL or Aiven for MySQL service.
+Resetting query statistics could be useful to measure database behaviour in a precise point in time or after a change has been deployed.

 .. list-table::
   :header-rows: 1